 How did the Visible Thinking in the Museum approach come about?

-In 2011, I carried out research at the Tropenmuseum with teachers from international schools to find out what they wanted from museum visits.
-I conducted a series of focus groups and spoke to teachers with the aim of designing a new educational programme for primary school students that:
+In 2011, I carried out research for my Master’s in Museology at the Tropenmuseum in Amsterdam with with teachers from international schools.
+My aim was to find out what they wanted from museum visits.
+I conducted a series of focus groups and spoke to teachers with the goal of designing a new educational programme for primary school students.
+From the focus groups I facilitated, I found out that teachers were looking for museum programmes that:

-In one of the focus groups, a teacher from the International School of Amsterdam, spoke about Visible Thinking and how she thought it could have wonderful possibilities within the museum environment (as it had already done within their classrooms).
+It was during one of these conversations that Melanie Smith, a teacher from the International School of Amsterdam, spoke about Project Zero’s Visible Thinking framework.
+She suggested that Project Zero thinking routines could have wonderful possibilities within the museum environment (as it had already done within their classrooms).

 What is Visible Thinking?